SirMeows/shopper-buddy-app/README.md

 # shopper-buddy-app

-KEA final project - application for managin product information and shopping lists.
+An application for managin product information and shopping lists.

 backend is here: https://github.com/SirMeows/shopper-buddy